 Set a variable using the “JS Code” option to reference a data attribute in the clicked element.
 For example, $(this).data('click_name').

-Used for tracking dynamic page content refreshes, Ajax pages, modal form submissions or any event that requires a round-trip request/response to the client’s web server to fetch additional data not already present on the page.
+Page code is used for tracking dynamic page content refreshes, Ajax pages, modal form submissions or any event that requires a round-trip request/response to the client’s web server to fetch additional data not already present on the page.

 Best used for modal forms, product quick view, single page websites, add to cart from non-product pages.